 - Refurbishment and repairs to the existing primary crusher.

-- Replacement and/or upgrade of the scalping and product screens.
+- Replacement of the scalping and product screens.

-- Reconfiguring the rougher and scavenger circuits to utilise overall capacity on sulphide floatation only.
+- Reconfiguration of the rougher and scavenger circuits to utilise overall capacity on sulphide floatation only.

-- Existing regrind mills replaced with ultrafine regrind unit.
+- Replaced the original regrind mills with an ultrafine regrind unit (Outotec HIG mill).

-- Cleaner 1 and 2 tanks cells replaced with new Jameson pneumatic cells.
+- Replaced the original Cleaner 1 and 2 tanks cells with new Jameson pneumatic cells.

-- Existing plate and frame filter replaced with a Larox vertical pressure filter.
+- The original plate and frame filter replaced with a Larox vertical pressure filter.

-- Reconfigure and upgrade one of the existing concentrate thickeners.
+- Installed a new concentrate thickener and reconfigured and upgraded one of the existing concentrate thickeners.

-- Installing a high capacity manual bagging plant to facilitate concentrate bagging.
+- Installed a high capacity manual bagging plant to facilitate concentrate bagging.

-- Provision of a 20Ml raw water dam to feed the processing plant.
+- Installed a 20Ml raw water dam to feed the processing plant.

 General upgrade to improve the condition and operability of the plant.

 A full Owner’s Execution team was recruited and Fluor Daniel (Botswana) Ltd appointed to fulfil the EPCM role for the non-mining aspects of the Project.
-The infrastructure and processing facility detailed design, engineering and procurement for the Starter Project was undertaken from mid 2017 through to Q4 2019 with early works commencing in October 2019 and full construction from February 2020.
+The infrastructure and processing facility detailed design, engineering and procurement for the Starter Project was undertaken from mid 2017 through to Q4 2019 with early works commencing in October 2019 and full construction from February 2020 to June 2021.

 The project scope for infrastructure included: